skip to Main Content

 1 in 10 fathers/partners experience a mental health condition in the perinatal period, yet the shame and stigma prevent most from seeking support.
 While necessary attention is needed to ensure new and expecting mothers/birthing people are receiving appropriate treatment for their PMAD, one of the greatest risk factors for fathers to develop anxiety or depression in the perinatal period is if their partner/spouse is struggling.

-Join us on September 18th, 2025 at 12:00 PM ET to learn more about the intersection of fathers/partners and PMADs.
+Join us on February 12th, 2026, at 2:00 PM ET to learn more about the intersection of fathers/partners and PMADs.

 Continuing Education Requirements